 Saenger Theatre History

 In 1999, the City of Mobile purchased the Saenger from USA.
-A non-profit organization, the Center for the Living Arts, Inc., was formed early in 2000 to operate the Saenger.
-The Center for the Living Arts, with generous donations from the community, restored the historic Mobile Saenger to its former glory, at a cost of about $6 million.
+A nonprofit organization, the Centre for the Living Arts, Inc., was formed in 2000 to operate the theater.
+The CLA, with generous donations from the community, restored the historic building to its former glory at a cost of about $6 million.
+In early 2013, the CLA ended its contract and management of the Saenger.
+It is now in the hands of SMG, a worldwide venue management company.

 We regret that the management cannot be responsible for patrons’ personal apparel or property.
 Lost and found inquiries may be directed to the Saenger Theatre’s administrative offices, 251-208-5605.